monim67/django-bootstrap-datepicker-plus/.github/CONTRIBUTING.md

         git checkout -b name-of-your-bugfix-or-feature

  3. Create a virtual environment of your choice and activate it.
- 4. Install the dependencies via pip and run the migrations for django application.
+ 4. Install the dependencies via poetry and activate poetry virtual environment.

-        make
+        poetry install
+        poetry shell

+ 5. Run the migrations for django application.

+        python dev/manage.py migrate

+ 6. Press F5 if you are using vscode to start the application debugger.
- 5. Now you can run the django application on localhost:8000 to see the changes you make in action real-time.
+ 7. Otherwise you can run the django application on localhost:8000 to see the changes you make in action real-time.

-        make dev
+        python dev/manage.py runserver

 ## Testing

  1. Run the tests by the following command.

-        make test
+        pytest

  2. See the coverage report by the following command.

-        make coverage
+        poe coverage